ricardodpcosta/ricardodpcosta.github.io/research/extrusion.md

 Achieving a **balanced flow** of molten polymer at the die openings is crucial, as unbalanced flow leads to distortion of the extruded profile since thicker sections tend to draw more material than thinner ones.
 The conventional practice to mitigate this issue is to gradually adjust the **die geometry** from the barrel to the openings, compensating thinner sections with increased material flow.
 However, due to the **complex rheological behaviour** of molten polymers and the large number of process parameters involved, predicting the effect of such adjustments through analytical approaches is extremely challenging.

-During the **cooling stage**, the cooling rate strongly influences the material structure and, consequently, the physical properties of the solidified product.
-High cooling rates are typically desirable—particularly for sheets and films—to suppress large crystallite formation, thus enhancing smoothness and transparency, while simultaneously increasing throughput and profitability.
-However, excessive cooling rates may produce solidified borders and molten cores in thicker sections, potentially causing **remelting** due to heat conduction.
-Therefore, the average temperature across the profile cross-section must fall below the polymer’s **solidification point** after the cooling stage.
-In addition, steep **temperature gradients** generate significant internal **thermal residual stress**, leading to post-processing deformations.
-For this reason, a uniform cooling rate across the profile is generally preferred, though this often conflicts with the desire for high cooling rates.

-Addressing these challenges through traditional **trial-and-error** methods is **resource-intensive**, **time-consuming**, and does not guarantee **optimal solutions**.
-Consequently, computational modelling has become an indispensable tool in the polymer processing industry, effectively supporting die and process design.
-Nevertheless, molten polymers display **complex viscoelastic behaviour** governed by **nonlinear constitutive equations**.
-Accurate modelling requires the full mathematical formulation and often **multiple relaxation modes**, as polymer melts exhibit several characteristic timescales—each additional mode introducing six further hyperbolic equations.
-Numerical simulations with viscoelastic fluids therefore face stability and convergence issues, particularly when applied to industrial-scale test cases.
-For this reason, simplified **inelastic models** are frequently used in practice.
-While these approximations reduce computational cost and improve robustness, they cannot fully capture the physics of real viscoelastic flows, limiting predictive accuracy.

 <p style="margin-bottom:1cm;"></p>

 <div class="row">